jacob-pugsley/SimpleFishBase_Front/README.md

 # Simple FishBase (front end)

 This is a search engine for <a href="https://fishbase.org">FishBase</a>, a scientific database of fish species.
 The system was designed to be easier for aquarium owners to search than a research database, with an intuitive and simple interface and useful data.
+The front end uses Vue and Semantic UI.

 <a href="#">View back end repository</a>